sufiyan-syed0921/market-validation-fsy/survey/README.md

 ### RQ2: Average Feature Rank

-To address our second research question (RQ2): “Determine the value users place on the feel, smoothness, and precision of a flight yoke relative to other features”, we asked respondents to complete a ranking task pertaining to common flight simulation yoke features (Q2):
+To address the second research question (RQ2): “Determine the value users place on the feel, smoothness, and precision of a flight yoke relative to other features”, we asked respondents to complete a ranking task pertaining to common flight simulation yoke features (Q2):

 >When purchasing a flight simulator yoke, rank the following features and capabilities from most important (1) to least important (2).
 Drag and drop to rank the yokes.

-For analysis, I subset the dataset to include only the columns corresponding to this ranking question and converted responses to numeric values.
-This allowed me to calculate the mean ranking for each feature, which serves as the basis for comparing their relative importance in the next step.
+For analysis, the dataset was subsetted to include only columns corresponding to this ranking question and converted responses to numeric values.
+This allowed the calculation of the mean rank for each feature, which serves as the basis for comparing their relative importance in the next step.

 ```R